ChaseSmith/PhotonIso/README.md

 - Use root to run Fun4All_G4_sPHENIX.C with input HEPMC file and output DST file to simulate collisions in the sPHENIX detector
 - Used to test the old recycled phenix prob algorithm

-**testProb**: folder which contains all modules needed to run Fun4All...
-- Use root to run Fun4All_G4_sPHENIX.C with input HEPMC file and output DST file to simulate collisions in the sPHENIX detector
-- Used to produce single particle events for prob algorithm with different configuration